X1STY/AIS/README.md

-# This is repository for TPU lab for the subject of information systems architecture
+# Information systems architecture
-# Each lab has it's own branch
+**This is repository for TPU lab for the subject of information systems architecture** Each lab has it's own branch